sirfifer/voicelearn-ios/docs/AI_TASK_ANALYSIS.md

 ## Executive Summary

-This document analyzes every AI-dependent task in VoiceLearn to determine:
+This document analyzes every AI-dependent task in UnaMentis to determine:
 1. Whether AI is actually needed (vs simple deterministic code)
 2. If AI is needed, what capability level is required
 3. Optimal deployment: On-Device | Self-Hosted Server | Cloud API